10.1 General context

 On this page

-The development of youth work in Serbia greatly depended on a complex national history and has accordingly undergone various forms.
-As claimed by Krnjajic in the History of Youth work in Europe (2012), different types of youth care have existed in different historical periods, from early forms in the Yugoslav Kingdom (19th century) up to the systematic institutional approach of the Ministry of Youth and Sports of the Republic of Serbia (formed in 2007).
+The development of youth work in the Republic of Serbia greatly depended on a complex national history and accordingly took various forms.
+As claimed by Krnjajic in the History of Youth Work in Europe (2012), different types of youth care have existed in different historical periods, from early forms in the Yugoslav Kingdom (19th century) up to the systematic institutional approach of the Ministry of Youth and Sports of the Republic of Serbia (formed in 2007).

 Between the end of the Second World War and the 1970s, youth work activities were very popular, including voluntary labour by young people (see more in Chapter 2.1 General context).
 Even though the main goal was the rebuilding of the public infrastructure (roads, railways, etc.), other structured activities (sports and cultural activities) as well as the promotion of mobility among young people were also involved (The History of Youth work in Europe, 2012).

-The first efforts to establish an institutional mechanism for youth activities were made in the first years of the twenty-first century by forming the Youth Section within the then Ministry of Education and Sports.
-This, however, was not long lasting due to lack of systematic political support (Ibidem).
+Political changes of the late 1980s and early 1990s influenced the transformation of youth work.
+The first efforts to establish an institutional mechanism for youth activities were made in the first years of the twenty-first century by forming the Youth Section within the then Ministry of Education and Sports (2001-2004) (CoE Country sheet).

 National definition or understanding of Youth Work